1st Edition

 Biography

-Emma Williams is an Associate Professor in the Realist Research, Evaluation and Learning Initiative at Charles Darwin University, Australia
+Emma Williams was an Associate Professor in the Realist Research, Evaluation and Learning Initiative at Charles Darwin University, Australia until mid-2024 and now is an independent research and evaluation consultant.

 "Many years ago, Charles Wright Mills implored us to remember that doing social research was not a matter of blindly following set designs and routinised procedures.
 It requires a generous application of the sociological imagination.
 In Manzano and Williams’s collection we discover the same creative motif.
 In example after example, we gain insight on the resourcefulness of the realist imagination." -- Ray Pawson